Notable M&A representations include:

 F45 Training Holding Inc.;

-- eToro Group Ltd. (Israel) in its merger with FinTech Acquisition Corp.
+- eToro Group Ltd. in its proposed, but terminated, merger with FinTech Acquisition Corp.
 V;

 - FirstMark Horizon Acquisition Corp. in its merger with Starry, Inc. at an enterprise value of $1.76 billion;

 - Intel Corporation in its $1 billion sale of its smartphone modem business to Apple Inc.;

 - KDDI Corporation in its $4 billion acquisition of a 37.8% equity stake in Jupiter Telecommunications, Co., Ltd. from Liberty Global;

 - Lattice Semiconductor Corporation in its $1.3 billion acquisition by Canyon Bridge Capital Partners Inc.;